NimaBavar/NyvoNetHunter/.github/README.md

 ---
 > **You can find and view our security guidelines at the corresponding [URL](NotImplemented).**

-> **We encourage you to review this information carefully to gain a better understanding of our security practices and the steps we take to safeguard our userdata.**
+> **We strongly encourage you to carefully review this information to acquire a more in-depth comprehension of our security practices and the precise measures we have implemented for the protection of our users' data**
 ---